TwosHusbandS/Project-127/Installer/Info/SocialClubLaunch.md

  * This however means that when getting a route for decrypting / reading cfg.dat, you may end up with a **different route** than you had when you encrypted / generated cfg.dat.
  * Meaning you have a 2/3 chance of a failed offline game launch, because you cant decrypt cfg.dat, because you will have non-matching machine hashes due to the different route.

+Steams users were NOT affected by these issues until 2020, because they did NOT have to use offline verification until then.

 ## @Specials For's Magic: